mbcalles/website-mbc/content/publication/GIS-tutorial/index.md

 ---
 abstract: "A tutorial for learning GIS using the open source software R geared towards applied researchers.
-Book is a work in progress and can be accessed [here](https://bookdown.org/michael_bcalles/gis-crash-course-in-r/)."
+The tutorial is a work in progress."

 authors: